Teflon Poisoning Compensation Claims

 If your life, or the life of a loved one, has been affected by teflon poisoning we can help.

 The purpose of this guide is to help anyone who has suffered teflon poisoning and is considering a legal claim for compensation.
 If you are looking for medical advice, please see the NHS website.

-Teflon® is a brand name for the polymer polytetrafluoroethene (PTFE), synonymous with non-stick cookware and other coatings.
+Teflon® is a brand name for the polymer 'polytetrafluoroethene (PTFE)', which is synonymous with non-stick cookware and other coatings.

 Although Teflon® has been established as a generic term for PTFE, the polymer itself is a unique substance.
 The material does not react with many chemicals and is used in a wide range of domestic and industrial applications - including clothing, pipes and containers for chemicals.

-Compensation claims relating to Teflon poisoning are relatively uncommon, but if the substance does relate to the cause of your injuries, you may be able to make a claim.
+Compensation claims relating to Teflon poisoning are rare, but if you believe that Teflon exposure has made you ill, you may be able to make a compensation claim.

 Is Teflon toxic?